dxc-technology/DXC-Industrialized-AI-Starter/README.md

 trained_model = ai.run_experiment(experiment_design)
 ```
-For more info click [here](https://dxc-technology.github.io/DXC-Industrialized-AI-Starter/experiment/)
+ click [here](https://dxc-technology.github.io/DXC-Industrialized-AI-Starter/experiment/) for more details about Run AI Experiments.

 ### Publish Microservice

-Below is the example for publishing a Microservice.
-In order to  design the microservice, you must create an [Algorithmia account](https://algorithmia.com/signup).
-This code defines the parameters needed to build and delpoy a microservice based on the trained model.
-Update microservice_design with parameters appropriate for your project.
+The DXC AI Starter library makes it easy to publish your models as working microservices.
+By default, the DXC AI Starter library uses the free tier of Algorithmia to publish models as microservices. you must create an [Algorithmia account](https://algorithmia.com/signup).
+Below is the example for publishing a Microservicee.
 ```
 trained_model is the output of run_experiment() function microservice_design = {